Naida1710/simple_baby_tracker/README.md

 - Add password and password reset option (Although this option was initially included, but I removed it in agreement with my mentor.)
 - Allow users to export their baby’s logged data as CSV or simple text reports.
 - Add the function to View Today's Summary for the Logged-in Users.
+- Add auto-filled date, so that the user can skip the manual date logging.

 ## Bugs